VirusPilot/ogn-pi34/README.md

-# ogn-pi34 (32bit)
+# ogn-pi34
-Script to built an OGN station on a Pi4 (Pi3) based on a fresh Raspbian Buster Lite 32bit Image and OGN version 0.2.8
+Script to built an OGN station on a Pi3 or Pi3 based on either Raspbian Buster Lite 32bit Image (armhf) and OGN version 0.2.8 or Raspbian Buster/Bullseye Lite 64bit Image (arm64) and OGN version 0.2.9

 ## preparation
 During the setup process you will be asked to edit (using nano) two files, one of them is `myPlace.conf` for which you should have the following credentials at hand: